bestkb/ABM_py/ODD/ODD.md

   This part of the model will implement the decision method for households to decide whether or not to send a migrant.
 If the decision conditions are achieved, then `outcome` is updated to True.
+      + `utility_max` - simple utility maximization
+      + `push_threshold` - utility maximization, plus households that are not secure but have sufficient wealth to migrate will send a migrant, representing a last resort option.

 ### Model level functions